Mugen Motorsports: Sportscar racing

 2002 was a good year for Mugen at the track.
 The Mugen-prepared NSXs won five rounds, with the Mugen/Dome team winning two races outright, which gave them the Team's championship title.
 The debut of the MF408S was in a Panoz chassis in the 2002 Sebring 12 Hours, first round of ALMS.

 In 2004, M-TEC decided to drop down to GT300 and help train Japanese drivers for GT500 speeds.
-By grabbing promising drivers early in their careers, M-TEC would then be able to mold them and have definite access to future champions.
+By grabbing drivers early in their careers, M-TEC would then be able to mold them and have definite access to future champions.
 M-TEC driver, Hiroyuki Yagi, was sourced from the Integra Series.
 Giving the drivers experience was more important than developing the car to take the championship.
 To this end, M-TEC simply detuned the car for the GT300 class without optimizing it for the new power level.
-Winning the GT300 series by one point over the ARTA Garaiya was simply an unintended bonus for a dedicated, championship-level team.
+Winning the GT300 series by one point over the ARTA Garaiya was an unintended bonus for a dedicated, championship-level team.

 Breaking into the United States is another goal for the M-TEC team and the Mugen name.
 Currently, the authorized dealer of Mugen parts in the US is King Motorsports.
 Team director Junichi Kumakura thought racing the NSX in the United States was a great way to promote the company in a previously unvisited environment.
 When asked what else M-TEC would like to accomplish in America with the golden NSX, competing at Sebring and Daytona were marked as attractive goals.